Student Opportunities and Resources

 We encourage international study and travel seminars in connection with our program of study.
-Ten students participated in a 2017 Mayterm Course in Religion and Peace and Justice Studies to study the legaciy of WWII and nuclear weapons in Japan.
-Check out their blogs from this experience.
+Ten students participated in a 2017 Mayterm Course in Religion and Peace and Justice Studies to study the legacy of WWII and nuclear weapons in Japan.
 Find out more about a trip to the borderland between Mexico and Arizona.

 Emmalise Mulreaney with Japanese student colleagues from Osaka Ohtani University

-SOAR Summer Students Erika Salus and Molly Lokitis worked with Denton-Borhaug on a research project to create a film based on her course, "What Is Peace?" and exploring Peace Education at Moravian College.
+SOAR Summer Students Erika Salus and Molly Lokitis worked with Denton-Borhaug on a research project to create a film based on her course, "What Is Peace?" and exploring Peace Education at Moravian University.

 "For many years, scholars have noticed a strange feature in the Gospel of Mark.
 While Jesus is presented as the messiah, the author of the Gospel goes to great lengths to show that Jesus tried to keep this identity of his hidden.
 Some of the greatest minds in New Testament scholarship have vigorously debated why this feature is present in Mark’s Gospel.
 Some say it is a theological invention while others say it goes back to the historical Jesus himself.
 But are these two options mutually exclusive?
 Does only one of these answers give the full truth?
 There may be more to the story than meets the eye."

 Students who demonstrate excellence in their studies are eligible for induction into the National Religion Honor Society, Theta Kappa Alpha.